EvanKoe/dotfiles_2023/README.md

 > cp dotfiles_2023/tmux/* $HOME
 > cp dotfiles_2023/pictures $HOME/Pictures -r
 ```
-> Note that by default, the config looks for pictures in `$HOME/Pictures` but you can change it in `eww/config.json`.

-Also, I'm trying to implement a dynamically generated dock (see `eww/config.json`), I will push it soon enough !
+> Please note that I use [hyprpm](https://github.com/hyprwm/hyprland-plugins) to load hyprland plugins, and thus, you should also install it for window bars to work !